0xTCG/haptreex/README.md

 ## Installation

-HapTree-X binaries are available for Linux and macOS.
+HapTree-X binaries are available for Linux and macOS in [build](build) directory.
-To download them, please go to the Releases tab and download the latest version.

 You will need libomp to run HapTree-X.
 `brew install libomp` (macOS) or `apt install libomp5` (Debian/Ubuntu) should do the trick.